Skip to main content

 When standard Go can be the better answer

 Go still suits plenty of households.
-It is the cleaner choice if your car or charger is not supported, or if you would rather control charging with a simple overnight timer and avoid the extra moving parts of smart scheduling.
+It is the cleaner choice if your car or charger is not supported for Intelligent Go, or if you would rather control charging with a simple overnight timer and avoid the extra moving parts of smart scheduling.
+The key source-checked distinction is that Go still needs an EV charged at the home and a compatible smart meter, but not necessarily a dedicated home EV charger.

 It can also feel easier to trust.
 You know exactly when the cheap period starts and ends every night.
 If your car comfortably charges inside that five-hour window, the simplicity itself can be worth a lot.